Guidance documents requested by local members

 Dorset NEU has been changing to reflect the shifts in school organisation locally and nationally.
 Trained and experienced local volunteers may be able to help you after you've first tried NEU AdviceLine, Education Support Partnership (formerly Teacher Support Network) or the NEU South West Regional Office.

-Send your name, membership number and brief outline of your query/case via email to the contacts for the 9 local clusters below.
+Send your name, membership number and brief outline of your query/case via email to the contacts for the local clusters/areas below.
 Please bear in mind that these colleagues are busy teachers or are retired and may not be able to respond immediately.......

 North Dorset Matthew Lake firstname.lastname@example.org